 While this narration seems to reproduce an oversimplified discourse of racial assimilation, juxtaposing these descriptions with more complicated insights offered by Brian destabilizes the Brady Bunch façade.
 In the beginning of the film, Brian provides the following observation of his childhood neighborhood during the 1970s: "All of the stereotypes that you expect of suburbia was what we had, except . . . at least our neighborhood in Sacramento was one of the more diverse ones.
 Probably a third of the neighborhood was also Asian, so we didn't feel completely isolated."
 Brian's descriptions of his family's isolation and the racialized dynamics of his neighborhood allude to Sacramento's history of racial segregation, which continues to influence the city's housing market.
 According to sociologist Jesus Hernandez, entrenched practices endemic to all major metropolitan centers in the United States for much of the twentieth century, such as the valuation of property based on perceived race and mortgage redlining, produced cityscapes organized through the intersecting indices of race, ethnicity, and class.
-In Sacramento, these practices generated concentrated pockets of low-income, predominantly Latino/a, African American, and Asian American neighborhoods in areas such as Del Paso Heights and North Franklin.
-Propagatory with wealthier white households occupying the eastern, midtown, and south-western sections of Sacramento, while residents of color, including Gee's family, lived in the northern and western zones of the city.28
+26 In Sacramento, these practices generated concentrated pockets of low-income, predominantly Latino/a, African American, and Asian American neighborhoods in areas such as Del Paso Heights and North Franklin.
+27 By 1970, zoning and housing policies produced a distinct racialized geography with wealthier white households occupying the eastern, midtown, and southwestern sections of Sacramento, while residents of color, including Gee's family, lived in the northern and western zones of the city.28